furmilion/stuffs/mame-synths.md

     - Graphics: yes
     - PSS-6 [pss6]: identical to master

-## ROLAND

--# [1] It actually sounds way more elaborate than I expected it to, considering I tested it with a midi that targets MU50, it still doesn't support some controllers tho
+[1] It actually sounds way more elaborate than I expected it to, considering I tested it with a midi that targets MU50, it still doesn't support some controllers tho
--# ~~I honestly find it weird that it supports Variation effct while not going for ADR controls~~ Seems like a MIDI issue on my side, but I dont remember that happening in 0.265.
+~~I honestly find it weird that it supports Variation effct while not going for ADR controls~~ Seems like a MIDI issue on my side, but I dont remember that happening in 0.265.
 MU10 specific: Sound now actually works conpared to 0.265
--# [2] It fucking breaks with high cutoff, the noise is all over the place -# [3] Generally sounds different from 0.265, the Variation and Chorus sound a LOT weaker, Reverb is way stronger.
+[2] It absolutely breaks with high cutoff, the noise is all over the place [3] Generally sounds different from 0.265, the Variation and Chorus sound a LOT weaker, Reverb is way stronger.
 I cannot test now though as 0.265 seems to be breaking itself and not detecting MU50 roms when ther are present, which is partially a reason I updated
--# [4] Contrast not emulated
+[4] Contrast not emulated
--# [5] Seems to completely lack the effect unit emulation -# [6] I have no idea if contrast is emulated since the system gets stuck -# [7] I have no idea if I can get them myself since I remember the MAME merged rom archive getting locked out for download from unregistered users
+[5] Seems to completely lack the effect unit emulation [6] I have no idea if contrast is emulated since the system gets stuck [7] I have no idea if I can get them myself since I remember the MAME merged rom archive getting locked out for download from unregistered users
--# [8] I assume there is something wrong with patch loading as most of them have a deep lfo that they probably should not have
--# [9] States that the battery needs changing
+[8] I assume there is something wrong with patch loading as most of them have a deep lfo that they probably should not have [9] States that the battery needs changing